Theosis/WebATM/README.md

 Will need the following pages:

--deposit form
+- deposit form
--withdrawal form
+- withdrawal form
--transaction history page
+- transaction history page
--Balance
+- Balance

 Model will need:

 Transaction

--id #(autoincrement)
+- id #(autoincrement)
--acct #
+- acct #
--action (withdrawal or deposit)
+- action (withdrawal or deposit)
--amount
+- amount
--reason
+- reason

 The users will not login, just enter their acct number